Cap10Coderman/AWS-CFTs/README.md

 ## 🚀 About Me
-I'm a Security Engineer and a devoloper...
+I'm a Security Engineer and a developer...

 ## 🛠 Skills